Assisat Oshoala Takes Swipe at Morocco After CAF Strips Senegal of AFCON 2025 Title

 Morocco reacts to CAF's ruling

-Legit.ng previously reported that the Moroccan FA reacted to the latest CAF ruling which awards the Atlas Lions the 2025 Africa Cup of Nations title.
+Legit.ng previously reported that the Moroccan FA reacted to the latest CAF ruling, which awarded the Atlas Lions the 2025 Africa Cup of Nations title.

-Morocco acknowledged the judgement, but refused to comment on the broader implications until it had sat with its governing body before announcing a decision.
+Morocco acknowledged the judgment, but refused to comment on the broader implications until it had sat with its governing body before announcing a decision.

 Source: Legit.ng